spencertipping/tau/doc/Omega-h.md

 3. Readers must release locks quickly; they are not allowed to hold array locks for longer than absolutely necessary

+## Duplicate-value insertion
+[Ωs indexes](Omega-s.md) can use `Ωh` as a backend, and may insert duplicate values in the process. `Ωh` must deduplicate these values to prevent redundant results from being stored and later returned.
+This is done at three points:

+1. When compacting the stage to an array
+2. When merging arrays
+3. When returning results

 ## Staging and compaction
 Insertions are staged in an `unordered_multimap` and are written into new arrays, which are merged synchronously by the writer.
 Merging applies to the smallest _k_ of _n_ arrays, and happens automatically when: